 6. Be Careful Where You Buy Your Food

 Not all food establishments comply with minimum food safety and hygiene requirements.
-Many food establishments, especially those located downtown and street vendors do not take hygiene seriously.
+Many food establishments, especially those located downtown and street vendors, do not take hygiene seriously.

 Although the food may be tasty and cheap, it could be prepared in a filthy kitchen.
-You might just end up with food poisoning and soon find yourself in hospital.
+You might end up with food poisoning and soon find yourself in hospital.
 It is shocking what happens in many kitchens!
-Cockroaches are nocturnal and normally shy, but they are running around during daylight.
+Cockroaches are nocturnal and naturally shy, but they are running around during daylight.
 This only means they have become comfortable with their living arrangements.

 We recommend you buy your food from establishments that embrace food hygiene.
 This is no guarantee that you will not get food poisoning, but the risk is much lower.